MuhammedGolec/ColdStart-Dataset/README.md

 * Day: Displays the current business day of the DateTime (1 - Monday, 2- Tuesday, 3- Wednesday, 4- Thursday, 5- Friday, 6- Saturday )

 * Latency: It indicates the time it takes for the request sent from the client to return after reaching the server.
 Therefore, the function includes execution time and cold start time.
 As a result of the observations, a cold start occurs if there are no requests to the server for more than 15 minutes or if more than 200 simultaneous requests come to the server.
-(In GCP Cloud Functions, containers are kept warm for up to 15 minutes to prevent cold start [2].)
+(In GCP Cloud Functions, containers are kept warm for up to 15 minutes to prevent cold start [2].
+Sudden increases in application load may cause a cold start [3].)

 * Request: Shows the number of simultaneous requests sent to the Server.
 It varies between 1 - 250.